williampiat3/ImprovingPSRemotePlay/README.md

 Check the OpenVPN server status by entering

 * `systemctl status openvpn@server.service`

+you should see a display saying that the VPN is running

+IMAGE(William)

 ## Open up the 1194 port on your router